impulse-cloud/postgresql-container/README.md

 **HEARTBEAT_INTERVAL** - The interval in seconds for the hearbeat between the master and slave. (default: 5)

+### Initializing a new DB on startup

+It is possible to create a new database and user if **PG_INIT** os true.
+This is useful when being used with a web application which will create it's own tables but needs a database and user to already be present, for instance Wordpress or Django.

+**PG_DBNAME** - The name of the new database. (default: None)

+**PG_DBUSER** - The user to create as the database owner. (default: None)

+**PG_DBPASSWORD** - The password of the database owner. (default: None)

+*All three variables need to be set.
+The sytem will not create a database without a user and password specified.*

 ### WAL-E Environment Variables

 This is not meant to be in depth documentation for wal-e which is a continuous archiving framework for postgresql so we highly recommend that you visit the github repo located at [https://github.com/wal-e/wal-e](https://github.com/wal-e/wal-e).
 In order to configure wal-e provide the necessary environment variables and enable it with the flag below.